sidoruvigo/EOQdis/README.md

 ## Description [package]

 This package implements functions suitable to solve problems of deterministic inventory with and without quantity discounts.
-It includes the next functions:

 ### Usage